-At the sanctuary, all rescued animals are microchipped for identification purposes, have preliminary veterinary exams, and will be placed in temporary foster care for a minimum of 90 days.
-Healthier animals are airlifted to various places around the country for fostering by flights donated by animal lovers, such as Texas oil magnate, T. Boon Pickens.
+At the sanctuary, all rescued animals were microchipped for identification purposes, had preliminary veterinary exams, and were placed in temporary foster care for a minimum of 90 days.
+Healthier animals were airlifted to various places around the country for fostering by flights donated by animal lovers, such as Texas oil magnate, T. Boon Pickens.
 The reunions between guardians and their companion animals that took place at the sanctuary on a daily basis brought tears to the eyes of all involved and made the grueling, heartbreaking work worthwhile.

 When local residents were allowed back into St. Bernard Parish, LCA sympathized with hurricane survivors on the streets -- people who lost everything -- who shared their miraculous and tragic stories.
 "In spite of their great losses, Louisianans were very much appreciative of everyone's rescue efforts and thankful that groups came all the way down to the hurricane area to help," said DeRose.

 After returning to Los Angeles, Chris immediately contacted his friends at A Current Affair and provided them with video footage and photographs.
 They put together and aired a story on the great animal rescue efforts being made and of the countless animals still in peril.
 LCA has vowed to continue to work with Best Friends and other rescue groups to make sure the animals get the help they need.